 Green Zebra is a medium, green-yellow striped tomato with a delicate tart taste.

-The flavour of Green Zebra tomatoes is somehow delicate, yet irresistibly rich.
+The flavor of Green Zebra tomatoes is somehow delicate, yet irresistibly rich.
 These tomatoes have a lovely tartness that’s almost zesty.
 These are worth seeking out for their acidic “zing” that’s balanced out with an unexpected sweetness.
 Let them ripen fully on the vine to ensure a balanced taste.

 These tomatoes aren’t particularly large, and might even be a tad smaller than your average grocery store tomato.
 What isn’t average about them is their colour!
 The smooth tomato skin is bright yellow with almost neon-green stripes.
 Green Zebra tomatoes truly are stunning, even if you’re not prone to tasting with your eyes.